Car chase: In film and television

-In film and television, the term "car chase" refers to a "chase scene" involving two or more automobiles pursuing one another; the chase may or may not involve a police car.
-Car chases are a staple of the action movie genre, and feature-length films have been built entirely around car chases, often featuring high-powered exotic vehicles.
-They are popular because they are fast moving scenes that generate a great deal of excitement and action, due to the speed of the vehicles involved, and the potential collisions and the debris resulting from the wreckage, while not being hugely expensive to stage.
+In film and television, the term "car chase" refers to a chase scene involving two or more automobiles pursuing one another, which may or may not involve a police car.
+Feature-length films have been built entirely around car chases, often featuring high-powered exotic vehicles.
+They are depicted as fast moving scenes with action involving the speed of the vehicles involved, and the potential collisions and the debris resulting from the wreckage.